Kamal 2: Proxy Changes

 Hard to understand errors

-Traefik has its own domain language — Routers, Services, Endpoints.
+Traefik has its own domain language — Routers, Services, EntryPoints.
 So if it failed, the errors would be in that language and disconnected from what Kamal was doing.
 This made it tricky to diagnose failures.

 Other options